 Our Methodist heritage is lived out in social sensitivity, in Christian love shown through compassion and service.
 In the UK, North America and world-wide, the Free Methodist Church sponsors programmes to meet human need: hospitals, schools, homes for the elderly, and a worldwide child sponsorship programme.

 The Free Methodist Church believes that Christianity and education go together.
 B.T.
 Roberts, founder of Free Methodism, also started its first school, Chili Seminary (now Roberts Wesleyan College in North Chili, New York, USA).
 Today, in the UK, representatives of the FM Church are working in schools: delivering lessons and assemblies, serving as governors, employed as teaching professionals working in many different schools.
 Concern for quality Christian education is also reflected in local churches through Sunday School classes and midweek programmes for all ages.

 Winning people to Christ is at the heart of all that Free Methodist people do.
 Evangelism involves honest concern for others.
 The Free Methodist Church has a vigorous plan for reaching people for Christ and planting new churches.

-The mission statement declared that the church is to make known to people everywhere God's message of good news.
+The mission statement declares that the church is to make known to people everywhere God's message of good news.
 The Free Methodist Church maintains an active foreign missions programme of evangelism and education.

 Free Methodists are a Family

 Free Methodists are a connected people sharing resources in order to do the Lord's work.
-The Yearbook and Light and Life magazine, as well as many other printed resources, help to create a workable communication network.
+Here in the UK, pastors meet up twice a year to develop and maintain good relationships between the churches.
+The Annual Conference Celebration is an opportunity for people from all over the UK to get together and fellowship as one church family.
+Churches local to each other work together in youth and children's work and outreach events.
 The Book of Discipline helps to bind the church together with a common set of beliefs and a shared heritage.
-In organisation there are local, district, conference and general church levels.
 Globally, Free Methodists join under a common Constitution.